Is This You?

 You may already know what it feels like if you’ve been on the receiving end.
 It’s when someone flat out won’t deal with an issue, and maybe won’t even talk to you at all.
 Some couples go on for hours, days, weeks, even months like this.
 Or maybe you are the one who’s doing it, not realizing how damaging it can be.
 Do you turn away from your partner and wait for things to “blow over” or to punish him (or her) for hurting you?

 As common as this behavior is, it is dysfunctional and can really hurt things over time.
 As communication problems go, stonewalling is particularly damaging.
-It gives the message to the other person that “I don’t care about you.”
+It gives the message to the other person (whether it’s meant to or not) that “I don’t care about you.”
 And that is a very hurtful message to send to someone you love.
 I also know that underneath, the stonewalling person feels quite the opposite.
-What looks like “I don’t care” on the outside usually looks like “I care so much I can’t stand it.”
+What looks like “I don’t care” on the outside usually looks like “I care so much I can’t stand it” on the inside.
 When someone acts as if you don’t exist, it’s because you are so very important that they don’t know how to deal with the pain of whatever hurt they are feeling.
 They turn away to try to protect themselves and minimize the relationship, at least temporarily, in their mind.

-Of course, when one person becomes unavailable, it often triggers their partner to do way more of the thing they fear.
-Someone putting up a “stone wall” to their partner often finds the other person getting even more angry, more critical, more persistent in trying to get them to deal with them.
+Of course, when one person becomes unavailable, it often triggers their partner to do way more of the thing they’re trying to avoid.
+Someone putting up a “stone wall” to their partner often finds the other person getting even more angry, more critical, more persistent in trying to get them to deal with their concerns.
 Unfortunately this often serves to reinforce the avoidance behavior even more.

 It’s Not Hopeless